 Building trust four ways

-"Trust can be looked at four ways,"3 says Eriks Dunens, a Leadership and Civic Engagement Educator who has studied scholarship about how trust happens.
+"Trust can be looked at four ways,"3 says Eriks Dunens, a former Extension leadership and civic engagement educator who has studied scholarship about how trust happens.
 "When community members and leaders ask themselves whether they are trustworthy in each of these ways, they can make changes that matter."

 Contractual trust refers, simply, to whether promises are kept, expectations are clear, and community members believe that they can depend on one another.
 Contractual trust is strong when people follow through on commitments; when they do what they say they're going to do.